Zaur Svanadze

-Zaur Svanadze (ზაურ სვანაძე; born 23 January 1958) is a Georgian football manager and a former player.
+Zaur Svanadze (ზაურ სვანაძე; born 23 January 1958) is a Georgian football manager and former player.
 He is the assistant manager of Dinamo Tbilisi.

 Playing career

 Having spent some years in his hometown club Torpedo Kutaisi, Svanadze moved to Dinamo Tbilisi in 1981.
-He was one of the members of the famous Dinamo Tbilisi squad, which won UEFA Cup Winners' Cup back in 1980-81, being substituted by Nukri Kakilashvili in the final against FC Carl Zeiss Jena.
+He was one of the members of the famous Dinamo Tbilisi squad, which won UEFA Cup Winners' Cup back in 1980–81, being substituted by Nukri Kakilashvili in the final against Carl Zeiss Jena.

 Managing career

-Svanadze worked some Georgian clubs before moving to Azerbaijan.
+Svanadze worked at some Georgian clubs before moving to Azerbaijan.

 He joined the coaching staff of Kakhaber Tskhadadze at Inter Baku in 2012, before taking charge at the club three years later, after Tskhadadze was appointed as the manager of Georgia national football team.